 The JBL Headphones app is impressive.
 There's a parametric EQ and presets to help you customize their sound profile to your liking.
 You can also use the app to see the battery level, find the buds, and customize the gestures or controls on the buds.
 Also, you can adjust the auto-off timer and turn the auto play/pause feature on and off.

 The JBL CLUB PRO Plus have decent Bluetooth connectivity.
-They don't support NFC or multi-device pairing, which is disappointing.
-Also, their latency with PCs and Android devices is likely too high to be suitable for watching videos, though they perform a bit better with iOS devices.
+Unlike the JBL Tour One Wireless, you won't be able to pair them to your smartphone and laptop at the same time.
+They also don't support NFC pairing.
+Their latency with PCs and Android devices is likely too high to be suitable for watching videos, though they perform a bit better with iOS devices.
 Some apps compensate for latency, so your real-world experience may vary.

 These headphones are Bluetooth-only.